-UT Southwestern provides for the health of students through the Student Health Service which is located at the James W. Aston Center, 8th Floor (U8.409) South Campus, 5303 Harry Hines Blvd., two blocks south of the Southwestern School of Health Professions (SSHP) building.
+UT Southwestern provides for the health of students through the Student Health Service, which is located at the Professional Office Bldg.
+1, 2nd Floor (Suite 204) West Campus, 5959 Harry Hines Blvd., across Record Crossing from the Southwestern School of Health Professions (SSHP) building.
 Student Health Service is staffed full-time by a provider and medical support staff.
 Office hours are 8AM to 12PM and 1PM to 5PM Monday through Friday.
+214-645-8690.

 The Student Wellness and Counseling Center provides personal counseling, psychotherapy, group therapy, and psychiatric services and is located at 5323 Harry Hines Blvd., in the S Building on South Campus, Suite S2.100 (2nd floor).
-To schedule an appointment, call 214-645-8680.
-The UTSW

-Wellness and Crisis Line is a confidential service that offers an opportunity for UTSW students to talk with trained counselors about urgent concerns after hours.
+To schedule an appointment call 214-645-8680.
+The UTSW Wellness and Crisis Line is a confidential service that offers an opportunity for UTSW students to talk with trained counselors about urgent concerns after hours.
 A counselor is available every day of the year, including holidays, at 214-645-8680.